 - Hold book signings at independent Christian bookstores.

-16. Post on your social media channels at least 3x per day.
+18. Post on your social media channels at least once per day.

-- You can schedule your social media posts with BufferApp.com.
+- You can schedule your social media posts with BufferApp.com and MeetEdgar.com.

 - When you are launching your book, it’s okay to promote your book on social media for a few weeks about once every three posts or so.
 After the launch window, it’s better to resume posting great content that entices people to visit your website rather than overtly promoting your book on social media.
 When people come to your website, however, they should be able to easily find information about your book in case they want to buy it.